 Puppy Party Treats

 First things first; food!
 A party is all about the food and the treats right?!
 We have a range of quality, tasty dog treats and cakes that will make your pup’s celebration feast the best ever.
-Choose from one of the delicious cakes from Barking Bakery, or why not treat your pup to a personalised cake from Arton & Co?
+Choose from one of the delicious cakes from Barking Bakery, or why not treat your pup to a personalised cake from Molly’s Patisserie?
 That’s sure to make their day.
-We also have smaller bone shaped treats, bottles of canine-friendly ‘Pawsecco’, dog lollipops, Barking Bakery Pupcorn and donuts - what more could your canine guests ask for?!
+We also have smaller bone shaped treats, bottles of Woof & Brew Posh Pooch Rose and White Wine, dog lollipops and Barking Bakery Pupcorn - what more could your canine guests ask for?!

 Puppy Party Decorations